2019 Resilience Cohort

 Costs to City, Town and County Participants

 The benefits offered through the 2019 Resilience Cohort are also offered through ICLEI membership, which costs between $600 and $8,000 annually, depending on population size.
-The Environmental Resilience Institute, with support from Earth Charter Indiana, is pleased to offer participation in the 2019 Indiana Cohort at the following discounted prices:
+The Environmental Resilience Institute, with support from the McKinney Family Foundation and Earth Charter Indiana, is pleased to offer participation in the 2019 Indiana Cohort at the following discounted prices:

 - A population size of 50,000 or less - $200